Pilot's Handbook of Aeronautical Knowledge

 Obstruction Lights warn pilots of obstructions during daytime and nighttime conditions.
 They can be red, white, or a combination of both, and they may be flashing or be steady lights.
 No person may, from sunset to sunrise, park or move an aircraft in, or in dangerous proximity to, a night flight operations area of an airport unless the aircraft is clearly illuminated, has lighted position lights, or is in an area that is marked by obstruction lights.

 The Runway Status Lights (RWSL) system indicate if it is unsafe to enter a runway, cross a runway, or takeoff from or land on a runway.
-The are red and indicate runway status only, not an ATC clearance.
+They are red and indicate runway status only, not an ATC clearance.
 Runway Entrance Lights (REL) and Takeoff Hold Lights (THL) are the two subtypes of Runway Status Lights.
 These are only in use at large commercial terminals.

 Wind Direction Indicators